 My Jewelry Story:

 - I've been obsessed with jewelry since I was little.
-My Mom is from Australia.
-So her whole side of the family lived there and we lived in Canada.
+My Mom is from Australia and her whole side of the family lives there.
 My Nana and my Auntie Kay would send my sister and I gifts of jewelry when we were little.
 These gifts were wrapped up in little satin pouches and kept safely in one of my Mom’s drawers.
 We were rarely allowed to wear them (thank-you Mom, since I’m sure they would be lost by now if we could) but we were often allowed to take them out of the drawer, unwrap them, and admire them.
-I would make up a million little stories in my head about why I had to keep them so preciously hidden….think The Little Princess and Little Orphan Annie themes.

 - I started making jewelry as a teenager.
 I spent a month in Barbados with my best friend Nadine when we were 19.
-I brought home a few beaded necklaces, and a boyfriend who was studying philosophy (I thought he was soooo deep) I was inspired to start making my own necklaces so I dabbled in beads and hemp weaving and fantasized about living in a van with my hippy boyfriend, traveling around the country selling necklaces.
-Luckily, this fantasy only lasted as long as my bandana wearing hippy days did!
-My new version of this fantasy involves a beautiful house on a quiet island, a big bright studio space, my jewelry sells at galleries around the world and I have daily hot showers! ;)
+I brought home a few beaded necklaces, and a boyfriend who was studying philosophy.
+I was inspired to start making my own necklaces and dabbled in beads and hemp weaving and fantasized about living in a van with my hippy boyfriend, traveling around the country selling necklaces.
+Luckily, this fantasy only lasted as long as my bandana wearing hippy days did.
+My new version of this fantasy involves a beautiful house on a quiet island, a big bright studio space, my jewelry sells at galleries around the world and I have daily hot showers ;)

-Here is a video clip of me speaking about me!
-It's about 5 minutes long and I share a story about how I had to overcome my fears to experience amazing opportunities.
+Here is a video clip of me, It's about 5 minutes long and I share a story about how I had to overcome my fears to experience amazing opportunities.
 It's taken from the Culture Crawl Hot Talk at the Hot Art Wet City gallery in Vancouver.
-To watch the full video and hear all of the other talented artists share their stories please visit here.